 Do not smoke:

 Smoking can make mouth sores worse and delay healing after treatment.
 Smoking also increases your risk for new or returning cancer.
+Do not use e-cigarettes or smokeless tobacco in place of cigarettes or to help you quit.
+They still contain nicotine.
 Ask your healthcare provider for information if you currently smoke and need help quitting.

 Brush and floss your teeth safely: